Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 Themes were easy enough to setup using [quartz-themes](https://github.com/saberzero1/quartz-themes).
 There is a pile of options to choose from, with a [[https://github.com/saberzero1/quartz-themes?tab=readme-ov-file#supported-themes]].
 When I initially set one up it was a bit more of a faff to do, but now just involves adding a couple of lines to the `deploy.yml` file. *Almost* guaranteed not to break anythin, currently using [Nord](https://github.com/nordtheme/nord)

-### Setting up Comments via Giscus
+### Setting Up Comments via Giscus

 Mostly followed the [official docs](https://quartz.jzhao.xyz/features/comments).
-I did get myself confused about the "Add the following ‹script> tag to your website's template where you want the comments to appear" part.
+I did get myself confused about the "Add the following 'script> tag to your website's template where you want the comments to appear" part.
 Can ignore that bit and skip to the "Finally, in `quartz.layout.ts`" section, and copying/amending the required bits, so it ends up looking something like [this](https://github.com/Doghouse-Mike/my-notes/blob/v4/quartz.layout.ts):

 ![[Pasted image 20250406222659.jpg]]